An Operator-Theoretic Framework to Simulate Neuromorphic Circuits: Introduction

-This paper takes inspiration from passive linear circuit theory in developing an alternative.
-There, studying the network is computationally tractable, and passivity provides insight into the physics of the problem \cite{kalman1963lyapunov}.
-Motivated to extend these properties to networks with nonlinear resistors, Minty put forward the idea of {\textit{monotonicity}} that corresponds to incremental passivity \cite{minty1960monotone}.
-In the meantime, Rockafellar's works on convex analysis have placed monotonicity at the core of large-scale convex optimization algorithms \cite{bauschke2017correction}.
-Thus, like passivity in the case of linear networks, monotonicity is the concept that reconciles the physics of nonlinear circuits with algorithmic tractability.
-Thus, monotonicity is the key concept that enables the development of new efficient methods for the simulation of large-scale nonlinear networks.
+This paper takes inspiration from passive linear time-invariant (LTI) circuit theory in developing an alternative.
+There, studying the network is a computationally tractable task, and passivity provides insight into the physics of the problem \cite{kalman1963lyapunov}.
+Motivated to extend these properties to networks with nonlinear resistors, Minty proposed the concept of {\textit{monotonicity}} \cite{minty1960monotone}.
+In the meantime, Rockafellar's works on convex analysis have placed monotonicity at the core of scalable convex optimization algorithms \cite{bauschke2017correction}.
+Thus, like passivity in the case of LTI networks, monotonicity is the concept that reconciles the physics of nonlinear circuits with algorithmic tractability.
+It is a key concept that permits the development of new efficient methods for the simulation of large-scale nonlinear networks.

-To this end, the recent papers \cite{chaffey2023monotone,chaffey2023circuit} explore monotone circuits, formulate their dynamics as a monotone {\textit{zero inclusion problem}}, and use splitting algorithms to obtain their solution \cite{ryu2022large}.
-Splitting algorithms are central to these studies since they provide computational tractability to large-scale optimization methods, by allowing computational steps to be performed separately for each circuit component.
-The results of these studies confirm that methods of large-scale convex optimization can be used instead of numerical integration to {\textit{efficiently}} simulate monotone circuits and networks.
-Nevertheless, models of spiking neurons contain a mixture of monotone and anti-monotone elements that represent a mixed feedback system \cite{sepulchre2022spiking}.
-The recent work \cite{das2022oscillations} explores a method that is inspired by convex-concave programming \cite{shen2016disciplined} to solve mixed monotone systems using this approach, but no attention is given to the splitting itself.
+To this end, the recent papers \cite{chaffey2023monotone,chaffey2023circuit} explore monotone circuits, and formulate their dynamics as a monotone {\textit{zero inclusion problem}}.
+This is then broken down using splitting algorithms and its solution is obtained by solving a {\textit{fixed-point iteration}} (FPI) \cite{ryu2022large}.
+Splitting algorithms are central to these studies and their distributed nature grants the computational tractability of large-scale optimization methods.
+In fact, by allowing each circuit component to be handled independently, the algorithms make complex computations efficient and manageable.
+The results of these studies confirm that methods of large-scale convex optimization can be used instead of numerical integration for the {\textit{scalable}} simulation of monotone circuits and networks.

+Contrary to monotone circuits, models of spiking neurons contain a mixture of monotone and anti-monotone elements that represent the mixed feedback nature of such systems \cite{sepulchre2022spiking}.
+The recent work \cite{das2022oscillations} explores the framework of convex-concave programming \cite{shen2016disciplined} to solve mixed monotone systems.
+Nevertheless, no attention is given to the splitting itself.
+In fact, the question of efficient, scalable, and behavior-informed simulation and analysis of spiking systems remains open.